 For Central Asia

-The Regional Environmental Centre for Central Asia (CAREC) is an independent, non-profit, non-political, international organisation assisting the Central Asian governments, regional and international stakeholders in addressing environmental and sustainability challenges across Central Asia and Afghanistan.
+The Regional Environmental Centre for Central Asia (CAREC) is an independent, non-political and non-for-profit international organisation with regional mandate to assist the Central Asian governments, regional and international stakeholders in addressing environmental and sustainability challenges across Central Asian region and Afghanistan.

 By promoting dialogue and collaboration among all environmental stakeholders, CAREC has today become a leading regional knowledge hub in the field of environment and sustainable development recognised by national, regional and international partners.

-CAREC was founded by the governments of the five Central Asian republics, namely Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan, as well as the European Union and UNDP, following the resolution of the IV Pan-European Conference held in 1998, Aarhus (Denmark).
+CAREC was established in 2001 by a joint decision of all five Central Asian states (Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan), European Union and UNDP, following the resolution of the IV Pan-European Conference held in 1998, Aarhus (Denmark).

 - CAREC began its operations in 2001

-Since then, operating through its head office located in Almaty (Kazakhstan) and well-established country office network in five Central Asian states, CAREC takes a lead in environmental cooperation in the region.
-Since its inception, CAREC has emerged into regional organisation capable to fulfill its mandate to promote environmental cooperation and sustainable development in the Central Asian Region (CAR).
-The organisation was vested with the authority to develop and implement the Central Asian Initiative (CAI) on Sustainable Development.
-The EU and other international organisations supported the CAREC emergence as a regional platform for environmental cooperation.
+Since then, operating through its head office located in Almaty, Kazakhstan and well-established country office network in five Central Asian states, CAREC takes a lead in environmental cooperation in the region.
+Since its inception, CAREC has emerged into regional organisation capable to fulfill its mandate to promote environmental cooperation and sustainable development in the Central Asian region.
+The organisation was vested with the authority to develop and implement the Central Asian Initiative on Sustainable Development.
+The EU and other international organisations supported CAREC's emergence as a regional platform for environmental cooperation.
 State bodies, non-governmental organisations and international agencies acknowledge CAREC as a professional and reliable partner.

 - Though direct funding for CAREC ceased in 2009